 Does my state have conscience protections for medical professionals who do not want to participate in abortions?

 Unclear.
-Alaska statute AS 18.16.010(b) provides that “Nothing in this section requires a hospital or person to participate in an abortion, nor is a hospital or person liable for refusing to participate in an abortion under this section.”
+Alaska statute Alaska Stat.
+18.16.010(b) provides that “Nothing in this section requires a hospital or person to participate in an abortion, nor is a hospital or person liable for refusing to participate in an abortion under this section.”
 However, in the case of Valley Hospital Association v.
-Mat-Su Coalition for Choice (1997), the Alaska Supreme Court declared this provision to be “unconstitutional to the extent that it applies to quasi-public institutions.”
+Mat-Su Coalition for Choice (1997), the Alaska Supreme Court declared this provision to be “unconstitutional to the extent that it applies to [quasi-public institutions.]”
 The receipt of government funding was one factor the court used to classify Valley Hospital, a private entity, as “quasi-public.”
 Since government funding is ubiquitous throughout the health care system, it is not clear how far the court might extend the scope of what is considered “quasi-public.”

 Babies Born Alive